mbradburn/lifepo-battery/README.md

 The voltages of the cells must be close to the same before hooking them up to the BMS if they're to charge properly, although the BMS can balance them to a certain extent.
 The instructions for my BMS say the cells should be within 0.05V.
 I measured 3.03V, 3.02V, 3.01V, 3.01V, so they're good to go.
-If they're too different you may need to charge the low cells independently, which will require a charger for a single cell or a bench power supply.
+If your cells are too different for the BMS to cope with they'll have to be equalized, and you have options:

+  - Drain the higher-voltage cells to level of the lowest ones using a resistive load, maybe an incandescent bulb.
+  - Put the highest- and lowest-voltage cells in parallel to let them equalize.
+Put a big resistor in the circuit to prevent damage to the cells that may result if they equalize /too/ quickly &mdash; 1W 2M-Ohm should do it.
+  - Charge the lower-voltage cells with a bench power supply or single-cell charger (not a 12V charger)

 #### Connect the Cells and BMS